LearnOnDemandSystems/docs/guides/idl2/markdown-user-guide.md

 ## Link formatting

+>[!KNOWLEDGE] You should enter alt text and title to the link, so that when a user mouses over it, a description will appear.
+You can add alt text and a title with the following syntax: `!IMAGE[image alt text](Image.jpg "image title text")`

 - **Internal link**: Used to link to a specific section within a document.
 Internal links must be all lower-case, alphanumeric and separated by hyphens.
 Any characters that are not alphanumeric should be omitted, and spaces should be replaced with a hyphen.
   > \[text to display](#heading-to-link-to "optional link title")